iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

    t, volt, curr = pstat.run_test('cyclic', param=my_param)

-In this case the parameter values will first be set to the specified values and the potentiostat will run the test.
+In the above example the parameter values will first be set to the values specified (by my_param) and then the potentiostat will run the test.

 For more complete documentation on the :meth:`~potentiostat.Potentiostat.run_test` method see the :ref:`api_ref`